ThunderFly-aerospace/docs/avionics/TFRPM01/faq.md

 Where:
   * N is pulses per revolution
   * τ is the pooling interval in seconds
-  * Nc is pules counted during the measurement pooling interval
+  * Nc is pulses counted during the measurement pooling interval
   * Res is the absolute resolution of measurement in +/- RPM

-Therefore the absolute resolution of the sensor is independent of the current RPM measured and remains constant depending on sensor configuration, however, relative resolution increases with the RPM measured.
+Therefore, the absolute resolution of the sensor is independent of the current RPM measured and remains constant depending on sensor configuration; however, relative resolution increases with the RPM measured.
 The absolute resolution strongly depends on the length of the pooling interval (a longer interval gets better resolution).
 The resolution also increases with the number of pulses per revolution, where more pulses per revolution give better RPM resolution.
 Related terms like precision and accuracy are more difficult to analyze because they depend on hardware and firmware versions of Pixhawk, but these errors could be neglected in the usual use cases.